vmware/terraform-provider-avi/website/docs/d/avi_albservicesjob.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `command` - The command to be triggered by the albservicesjob.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `end_time` - Time at which the albservicesjob ended.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `name` - The name of the albservicesjob.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `params` - Job params.
 Field introduced in 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `pulse_job_id` - A unique identifier for this job entry on the pulse cloud services.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `pulse_sync_status` - Status of sync to pulse cloud services(result uploads/state updates).
 Field introduced in 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `result` - Job result.
 Field introduced in 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `start_time` - Time at which the albservicesjob started.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `status` - The status of the albservicesjob.
 Enum options - UNDETERMINED, PENDING, IN_PROGRESS, COMPLETED, FAILED, NOT_ENABLED.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `status_update_time` - Time at which the status of albservicesjob updated.
 Field introduced in 22.1.6.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `tenant_ref` - The unique identifier of the tenant to which this albservicesjob belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `token` - Job token.
 Field introduced in 22.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `uuid` - A unique identifier for this albservicesjob entry.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.